 His primary goal in the water community is to ensure there is an adequate water supply for all of the needs in Orange County.
 He is leading the federal lobbying efforts to build a desalination plant in Dana Point and has been active in pursuing the approval and development of de-sal plants in Huntington Beach and throughout southern California.
 He has utilized his expertise lobbying on behalf of the MWDOC to help secure millions of dollars in local, state and federal funds to build these projects, and other water use efficiency projects, in order to increase water reliability for Orange County and all of southern California.

 In 2009, Barbre was appointed to the 38 member Board of Directors of the Metropolitan Water District of Southern California (MWD) which imports water from northern California via the State Water Project and from the Colorado River via the MWD owned/operated Colorado River Aqueduct.
 MWD delivers water to approximately 20 million residents and serves the largest population of any water district worldwide.
-He currently serves as a member of the Finance & Insurance Committee, Engineering & Operations Committee, the Communications & Legislation Committee and the Audit & Ethics Committee.
+He currently serves as Chairman of the Finance & Insurance Committee, and is a member of the Executive Committee, Engineering & Operations Committee, the Communications & Legislation Committee and the Audit & Ethics Committee.

 He has been a champion of pension reform and led the efforts at both MWD and MWDOC to establish an irrevocable Other Post-Employment Benefits (OPEB) trust fund to pay down the benefits awarded in years past but were not funded.
 What this means is future ratepayers will not have to pay for benefits awarded but not funded years earlier.
 He also championed the efforts for absolute transparency in providing web access for all compensation and expense records for Directors at MWDOC.